-Support to create or update your employment contract
+Support from HR experts to create or update your employees’ contracts

 Protect your business with a legally compliant employment contract

 Your employment contract should meet your legal obligations and the needs of your business.

 If your business is straightforward, then complex contract conditions like intellectual property and non-compete clauses are unnecessary.
 However, if you focus on technology or designing new products, these may be essential.

 - If you have employment contracts which you think are out of date, we can review them for free, offer employment contract advice, and then update your contract to conform to statutory obligations and best practice.
 The review is free and non-obligatory.

 - If you don’t have employment contracts, we can work with you to tailor an employment contract to meet the needs of your business based on our comprehensive range of templates.

 No matter what your requirements are, we’ll work with you to provide the employment contract advice you need.

 If you have an existing contract, we will review it for free.

 We’ll send you a detailed report giving insight into the good bits, where it needs improvement, and how we can help.